 Special Material Drop Off Programs

-After being suspended due to the COVID-19 pandemic, the Village of Palatine is pleased to announce that the Special Materials Drop-off Program will be resuming on April 1, 2021.
-In cooperation with the Solid Waste Agency of Northern Cook County (SWANCC), this free drop-off program is for residentially-generated special materials including pharmaceuticals, sharps, mercury thermometers, compact florescent light bulbs (CFL’s), and 4’ florescent light tubes.
+The Village of Palatine offers Special Material Drop-off Programs.
+In cooperation with the Solid Waste Agency of Northern Cook County (SWANCC), these free drop-off programs for residentially-generated special materials including sharps, compact florescent light bulbs (CFL’s), and 4’ florescent light tubes.

-Many of these materials collected as part of SWANCC’s residential special material programs have recoverability, recyclability, or require special disposal for environmental concerns.
 Only residential waste is accepted.

-No waste will be accepted from business, schools, or institutions.
+Many of these materials have recoverability, recyclability, or require special disposal for environmental concerns.

 Collection Location and Times: